 • TOMS (Total Ozone Mapping Spectrometer) is a nadir-looking instrument that measures the albedo (backscatter technique) of the Earth's atmosphere at six narrow spectral bands in the near-ultraviolet region.
 The albedo is measured by comparing the radiance of the Earth with the radiance of a calibrated diffuser plate.
 The TOMS instrument (the first in a series of TOMS instruments) was developed by NASA/GSFC, PI: R. D. McPeters.
 27) 28)

-TOMS was a single stage Ebert-Fastie spectrometer with a fixed grating and an array of exit slits.
-TOMS step-scanned across the orbital track of ±51o from the nadir in 3o steps with a IFOV of about 0.052 rad.
+TOMS was a single-stage Ebert-Fastie spectrometer with a fixed grating and an array of exit slits.
+TOMS step-scanned across the orbital track of ±51o from the nadir in 3o steps with an IFOV of about 0.052 rad.
 Spatial resolution is 3o x 3o (scanned through the satellite subpoint and perpendicular to the orbital plane) resulting in a footprint of 50 km x 50 km at nadir.
 Swath width of about 3000 km providing contiguous mapping of ozone data.
-At each scan position, the Earth radiance was monitored at six wavelengths between 312 and 380 nm (centered at 312.5, 317.5, 331.3, 339.9, 360.0 and 380 nm) to infer the total ozone amount.
-TOMS completed a cross scan in eight seconds, with one second for retrace, to record 35 scenes per scan.
+At each scan position, the Earth's radiance was monitored at six wavelengths between 312 and 380 nm (centred at 312.5, 317.5, 331.3, 339.9, 360.0 and 380 nm) to infer the total ozone amount.
+TOMS completed a cross-scan in eight seconds, with one second for retrace, to record 35 scenes per scan.
 At each scene, a chopper sequentially sampled all six wavelengths four times.
 TOMS used the same type of PMT as SBUV, and had a separate mercury-argon lamp for wavelength calibration and a separate depolarizer.
 TOMS shared the diffuser plate with SBUV.
 Both SBUV and TOMS had five scanner modes and a shared electronics module.